-Today, just one week short of my six-month goal to be caught up to where I remember my site as it was before that fateful afternoon on July 24, 2019, my site is now back!
+Today, just one week short of my six-month goal to be caught up to where I remember my site as before that fateful afternoon on July 24, 2019, my site is back!

 I still have a little more to do.
-A few more tweaks to categories, tags, and SEO, but all of the recipes, posts, and pages are back.
+There are more tweaks to categories, tags, and SEO, but all recipes, posts, and pages are back.

-Get set for a bevy of delicious new recipes and a few surprises as I get back to cooking and creating an extraordinary gluten-free lifestyle where everything clicks!
+Get set for a bevy of delicious new recipes and a few surprises as I return to cooking and creating an extraordinary gluten-free lifestyle where everything clicks!

 May 13, 2020 -

-Almost a year later and not happy with my hosting migration experience to a big-name hosting platform.
-Seems that it wasn’t all that was promised.
+Almost a year later, I admittedly was not happy with my hosting migration experience to a big-name hosting platform.
+It seems that it wasn’t all that was promised.

 Fingers crossed that migrating to the new host I’ve chosen will work out.